RedHatInsights/firelink-backend/README.md

 $ pipenv shell
 $ make run
 ```
-We also include a dev proxy to make doing development on the frontend and backend at the same time easier.
-You can start the dev proxy with:
+We also include a dev proxy Caddy config to make doing development on the frontend and backend at the same time easier.
+You can start the dev proxy with this (if you have Caddy installed)
 ```bash
 $ make start-proxy
 ```
 The backend will run on port 5000 and if you have [firelink-frontend](https://github.com/RedHatInsights/firelink-frontend) running locally it will run on port 3000.
-The dev proxy will run on port 8080 and send requests to the backend and frontend as required.
+The dev proxy will run on port 8000 and send requests to the backend and frontend as required.

 ## Building
 A Dockerfile is provided to run firelink-backend in a UBI8 container with gunicorn on port 8000.
 The image is rootless and will run on OpenShift: